jpeelle/sentence-prediction/README.md

 ## Usage

 To anonymize Mechanical Turk data, run: `$python3 anonymizer.py data_file_1 data_file_2 ...`.
-To count responses run: `$python predict_sent_analysis.py` with optional arguments `--help` to print out a help message, `print` to print the output to the terminal, and `file` to write the output to a file named `output.md`.
+To count responses run: `$python predict_sent_analysis.py` with optional arguments `help` to print out a help message, `print` to print the output to the terminal, and `file` to write the output to a file named `output.md`.
 The current iteration will automatically use the anonymized data files and replacement file included in the example folder.

 ## Example data

 The data provided in the `example` folder comprise 3085 sentences, for which we collected at least 100 responses online using Amazon Mechanical Turk.
+This could be run with a command such as

+`
+../predict_sent_analysis.py anonymized_fill-in-1x35.csv anonymized_fill-in-61x50.csv -r replacements.csv -m output.md -t output.tsv -c censors.csv -e excluded_workers.txt
+`

+## Paper

+A paper describing the procedure and example set of norms will be listed here when it is available.